dansanderson/easyasm65/README.md

 1. When you load and run `EASYASM` at the start of a session, it overwrites program memory with its installer code.
 After it is installed, it clears program memory.
 2. While you are editing source code in Edit mode, your source code occupies program memory.
 EasyAsm expects to find it there when you invoke the assembler.
 3. To test your program, EasyAsm stashes the source code into Attic RAM, assembles the program to machine code, and installs your machine code in program memory.
 It runs from this location, as it would when a user loads and runs your program.
-If the program exits with `RTS`, EasyAsm copies the source code back into program memory (overwriting the assembled program) and restores the editing environment.
+If the program exits with `rts`, EasyAsm copies the source code back into program memory (overwriting the assembled program) and restores the editing environment.

 > **Note:** EasyAsm keeps its own code in Attic RAM while not in use, and copies itself to bank 5 when performing operations.
 Attic RAM is not included in MEGA65 Freezer states.
 It is safe to use the Freezer during an EasyAsm session, but if you start a new session restored from a freeze state, you must run the EasyAsm installer again.